-For the years ended December 31, 2015 and 2014, 70% and 74% of our revenues, respectively, were generated in non-U.S. dollar countries.
+For the years ended December 31, 2016 and 2015, 72% and 70% of our revenues, respectively, were generated in non-U.S. dollar countries.
 We expect to continue generating a significant portion of our revenues in countries with currencies other than the U.S. dollar.

-We are particularly vulnerable to fluctuations in exchange rates of the U.S. dollar to the currencies of countries in which we have significant operations, primarily the euro, British pound, Australian dollar, Polish zloty, Indian rupee, New Zealand dollar and Hungarian forint.
-As of December 31, 2015, we estimate that a 10% fluctuation in these foreign currency exchange rates would have the combined annualized effect on reported net income and working capital of approximately \$50 million to \$55 million.
+We are particularly vulnerable to fluctuations in exchange rates of the U.S. dollar to the currencies of countries in which we have significant operations, primarily the euro, British pound, Australian dollar, Polish zloty, Indian rupee, New Zealand dollar, Malaysian ringgit and Hungarian forint.
+As of December 31, 2016, we estimate that a 10% fluctuation in these foreign currency exchange rates would have the combined annualized effect on reported net income and working capital of approximately \$75 million to \$80 million.
 This effect is estimated by applying a 10% adjustment factor to our non-U.S. dollar results from operations, intercompany loans that generate foreign currency gains or losses and working capital balances that require translation from the respective functional currency to the U.S. dollar reporting currency.

 Additionally, we have other non-current, non-U.S. dollar assets and liabilities on our balance sheet that are translated to the U.S. dollar during consolidation.
-These items primarily represent goodwill and intangible assets recorded in connection with acquisitions in countries other than the U.S. We estimate that a 10% fluctuation in foreign currency exchange rates would have a non-cash impact on total comprehensive income of approximately \$85 million to \$90 million as a result of the change in value of these items during translation to the U.S. dollar.
-For the fluctuations described above, a strengthening U.S. dollar produces a financial loss, while a weakening U.S. dollar produces a financial gain.
+These items primarily represent goodwill and intangible assets recorded in connection with acquisitions in countries other than the U.S. We estimate that a 10% fluctuation in foreign currency exchange rates would have a non-cash impact on total comprehensive income of approximately \$90 million to \$95 million as a result of the change in value of these items during translation to the U.S. dollar.
+For the fluctuations described above, a strengthening U.S. dollar produces a financial gain.